Schools white paper

 Kevan Collins has been appointed as the education secretary’s delivery adviser with a focus on SEND reform and reviewing how the department engages with councils.

-Collins, the Department for Education’s lead non-executive board member, will take on the additional part-time role for two days a week.
+Collins, the Department for Education’s lead non-executive board member, will take on the additional part-time role for two days a week for an initial 18 months.

 He will focus on supporting the DfE’s delivery unit on SEND reform and reviewing how it engages with councils “to ensure reform programmes are clear and achievable”.